JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

 # Lambda extension for `case`

-This proposal introduces a new extension `-XLambdaCaseOf`, which introduces a lambda-like expression capable of handling multiple clauses as well as guards.
 This proposal expands the functionality of the `-XLambdaCase` extension, by extending the `case` syntax to allow lambda expression functionality.